Ocveran/ad-mediation-system/Assets/AdMediationSystem/readme.txt

 percentage - show the percentage of probability (range 0-100)

 SequenceFetchStrategy:
-skipFetchIndex - index fetch when ad unit skip
+skipFetchIndex - index of fetch when ad unit skip